 When do you need to find out your car finance settlement figure?

 Car settlement figures are often used by those with PCP agreements to switch into a new car before the deal has run its course.
+And with over 86% of all car sales in 2021 being done via finance, there are thousands of asking the same question daily.
 They can pay off the old finance when they part-exchange their car and take out a new scheme.
 Car dealers are increasingly used to arranging such deals.

 Someone who’s recently come into a lump sum may also want to pay off their car finance early.
 Getting a settlement figure will let them buy the car outright.